-- (vi) The Company has maintained cost records as required under section 148(1) of the Companies Act, 2013.
-However, we are neither required to carry out, nor have carried out any detailed examination of such accounts and records. - (vii) (a) The company has been regular in depositing with appropriate authorities undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales- tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues as applicable to it.
+(vi) The Company has maintained cost records as required under section 148(1) of the Companies Act, 2013.
+However, we are neither required to carry out, nor have carried out any detailed examination of such accounts and records.

+(vii) (a) The company has been regular in depositing with appropriate authorities undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales- tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues as applicable to it.
 Being a wholly owned subsidiary of M/s IRCON International Limited (the parent company), majority of the employees are on standby deputation basis, therefore, statutory dues related to such employees, such as Provident Fund, Employees State Insurance Company, Professional Tax, as applicable, are being deducted and deposited by the parent company.
 However, Employees who are on the payroll of the company, all the employees related statutory dues, such as Provident Fund, Professional Tax as applicable, are being deducted and deposited by company on regular basis.

-According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales- tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues were in arrears as at 31 March 2022 for a period of more than six months from the date they became payable
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales- tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues were in arrears as at 31 March 2023 for a period of more than six months from the date they became payable

-- (b) According to the information and explanations given to us and on the basis of our examination of records of the Company, there are no statutory dues relating to Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales- tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues which have not been deposited on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in the repayment of loans or borrowings or in the payment of interest thereon to any lender - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) In our opinion and according to the information and explanations given to us by the management, term loans were applied for the purpose for which the loans were obtained.
+- (b) According to the information and explanations given to us and on the basis of our examination of records of the Company, there are no statutory dues relating to Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales- tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues which have not been deposited on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in the repayment of loans or borrowings or in the payment of interest thereon to any lender. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) In our opinion and according to the information and explanations given to us by the management, term loans were applied for the purpose for which the loans were obtained. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that no funds raised on short-term basis have been used for long-term purposes by the Company.